Caesurus/CTF_Writeups/2017-GoogleCTF_Quals/wiki/README.md

 - Can I return to the one constant 'known' address, the `vsyscall` memory?
 I got wierd crashes when returning to `0xffffffffff600000` or `0xffffffffff600009`.
 So I didn't persue this further *sigh... hindsight is 20/20*

+- Commands are also user inputs, and you can enter 0x80 bytes.
+If you input "USER\x00" and then pass additional data, it will get written to the buffer on the stack.
+I went looking for code that would use uninitalized stack variables.
+I didn't find any.

 - Is one of the users passwords designed to pass something to `strdup()` that is somehow needed?

 - Are the password lengths for each user different, and can I somehow detect that?

 *Getting desperate...*

-- The string compare exits on the first byte that doesn't match... can do a timing attack?
+- The string compare exits on the first byte that doesn't match... can I do a timing attack?
 NO...
 That code is so fast and the network latency makes that impossible.

 And so after hours and hours of working on the problem I'm sad to say I gave up.